ReneeErnst/end-to-end-model-test-gcp/README.md

 Run the following with the appropriate parameters set to get a prediction from your deployed model:

-ToDo: Test if the credentials parameter is not needed if local env variable is set up.
+ToDo have python use the env variable rather than needing credentials file
 ```
 python predict.py
   --credentials <path_to_local_credientials_file>